“Music expresses that which cannot be put into words and that which cannot remain silent.”

 This post highlight three essential components of enduring music careers.

 1. Meaningful Work

 2. Ample Income

-Along with meaning, our musical activities should generate sufficient income to cover our living and professional development costs, pay for insurance, fund retirement, and allow for recreation.
+Along with meaning, our musical activities should generate sufficient income to not only cover our living and professional development costs but also pay for insurance, fund retirement, and allow for recreation.

 3. Work-Life Balance

 The above three components form a triangle of sustainability.
 When we mind each component, we become artistically, financially, and personally strong.

 See The Musician’s Way for strategies to gain the inclusive skills that make sustainable music careers possible.